emlid/emlid-docs/docs/reach/common/reachview/firmware-reflashing.md

 On this page, you will find the information on how to reflash Reach firmware.

-Note that you **do not** need to do this unless you want to bring Reach to its initial state.
+Note that you **do not** need to do this unless you want to bring Reach to its initial state as all the data are erased during the reflashing procedure.

 !!! tip ""
 	Most new features are released via ReachView app and can be updated simply via its interface.
 More information on how to update ReachView app is available in [introduction section](../../reachview/#updating).